DeadlyKitten/LobbyCodeHider/README.md

 No configuration necessary!

-Lobby code is hidden by default.
-On most controllers, press the left bumper to show the lobby code, and the right bumper to copy it to the clipboard.
+The game now hides lobby codes by default.
+On most controllers, press the left bumper to copy/paste.

 #### Notes
 - Gamecube controllers don't have bumpers, but you can use the triggers instead